superfly/docs/reference/redis.html.md

 ### Memory limits and object eviction policies

-By default, Upstash Redis will disallow writes when the memory limit has been reached.
-If you enable **eviction** during creation on on update, Upstash Redis will evict keys to free up space.
+By default, Upstash Redis will disallow writes when the max data size limit has been reached.
+If you enable **eviction** during creation on update, Upstash Redis will evict keys to free up space.

 First, keys marked with a TTL will be evicted at random.
 In the absence of volatile keys, keys will be chosen randomly for eviction.
 This is roughly the combination of the `volatile-random` and `allkeys-random` [eviction policies available in standard Redis](https://redis.io/docs/manual/eviction/).